mortar-works/mortar-website/src/site/insights/harla.md

 title: Harla
 date: 2025-03-01
 image: driving-product_01.png
-description: Our intelligent management system for providing custom property solutions.
-Harla is a platform purpose built to drive the future of the property sector with dynamic and data-led products.
+description: The way we utilise and operate property needs to change.
+We build custom property solutions using Harla, an intelligent property system for driving the future of the property sector with a suite of dynamic, data-led products.
 author: Mortar
 draft: false
 category: product